brucestull/boosts/README.md

 ## Table of Contents

-## Items Which are not Best Practices
+## Items Which are not Best Practice

 ### `config/settings/development.py` and `config/settings/production.py` uses imports of `*` from `config/settings/common.py`.
 * This may be fixed in future when project is migrated to use either `pydantic` or some other coding conventions for settings.